 Important: If you use anonymous marking in Turnitin, please be aware that until the assignment post date (the date that marks and feedback are released to students):

-- You can't bulk download anonymous assignments or export marks.
+- You can't download anonymous assignments or export marks.
 The export buttons are not available and you cannot download bulk or individual files.

 - You can't identify students who have not submitted.
 Author names are hidden.